sentinelb51/revoltgo/README.md

-## Still in production

-This project has not yet been finalised.
-However, it is already completely usable.

 ## Support server

 [We have a Revolt server dedicated to this project.](https://rvlt.gg/2Qn0ctjm)

 ## Why use revoltgo

-At the time of writing, other [few] Revolt Go packages were simply unfeasible.
+At the time of writing, other (few) Revolt Go packages were simply unfeasible.
 They had:

 - Hardcoded JSON payloads
 - Poor API coverage and consistency